mzusin/mz-svg/src/docs/data/pages/3-create-shapes/6-create-star.md

 const $star = createStar({

-    // the number of star rays
+    // the number of star rays; min number is 4
     raysNumber: 5,

     // the star center X position